 Australia and the EU work together to support global efforts to combat terrorism and the proliferation of nuclear and conventional weapons, and to promote peace, sustainable development, good governance and human rights.

-The 28 members of the EU as a bloc constitute one of Australia's largest trading and investment partners.
+The 28 members of the EU as a bloc constitute Australia's second largest trading partner and largest source of foreign investment.

 Key EU institutions

 The main institutions of the EU are the European Council, the Council of the European Union (informally known as the Council of Ministers), the European Commission and the European Parliament.
-The EU has also established its own foreign service—the European External Action Service.
+The European External Action Service is the EU’s foreign service.

 The European Council, the highest authority, is composed of the heads of state or government of the member states.
 It does not legislate but defines the general political direction and priorities of the EU, and to that end provides guidance to the Council of the European Union and the European Commission (the President of which is also a member of the European Council).